nocobase/nocobase/docs/en-US/welcome/release/v14-changelog.md

 ### Plugin updates

-Currently, only plugins under storage/plugins are updated, as shown here:
+Currently, only plugins under storage/plugins can be updated, as shown here:

 <img src="https://demo-cn.nocobase.com/storage/uploads/703809b8cd74cc95e1ab2ab766980817.gif" />

-Note: For maintenance and upgrade purposes, for example, if the storage plugin is unavailable due to an upgrade, you can put the new plugin directly into storage/plugins and then perform the upgrade operation.
+Note: In order to facilitate maintenance and upgrading, and to avoid unavailability of the storage plugins due to upgrading, you can put the new plugin directly into storage/plugins and then perform the upgrade operation.

 ## Incompatible changes